If you are a blogger or planning to become one, you might have heard about legal pages for blog.

-But without it, the guest blogger has the full right & freedom, to sue you for using his content, for your benefit.
+But without this legal page, the guest blogger has the full right & freedom, to sue you for using his content, for your benefit.

 Guest Blogging Agreement Template

-This Guest Blogger Legal Template comes with 8 Legal Pages.
+This Guest Blogger Legal Template comes with 8 Blog Legal Pages.

-It describes fully about your guest post guidelines & requirements.
+It describes fully your guest post guidelines & requirements.

 F. Single Member LLC Operating Agreement

-This Agreement separates your personal assets (like car, home, personal bank account) from your business assets.
+This Agreement separates your personal assets (like a car, home, or personal bank account) from your business assets.

 Let’s suppose (God Forbid), your blogging business gets heavily fined due to certain legalities, and the fine you’ve to give is nearly $10,000.

-Without an LLC, that fine will be covered from your personal assets like, money from your bank account, your personal home, your car, etc.
+Without an LLC legal template, legal action will be taken against you, & that fine will be recovered from your personal assets like money from your bank account, your personal home, your car, etc.